remotestorage/modules/README.md

 If you want to help or learn more about how modules work, just hop on the IRC channel and say hello: [irc://irc.freenode.net:7000/remotestorage](irc://irc.freenode.net:7000/remotestorage)

+We also introduced new community forums (including a modules category), where you can ask and discuss anything: [http://community.remotestorage.io](http://community.remotestorage.io).

 ### Getting your code into the master branch

 Just issue a pull request, and we'll jointly review the code and help each